DerenB/DerenB/README.md

 I'm a student at Eastern Michigan University taking undergraduate computer science classes to prepare for graduate school starting Windter 2022.
 I previously graduated from EMU in 2016 with a BBA in Accounting.
 Since then I have been working in Accounting while learning programming .

-- 🔭 I’m currently working on C#
+🔹 I’m currently working on C# and ASP.NET
-- 🌱 I’m currently learning ASP.NET
+🔹 I plan to learn about Blazor next
 <br>

 ## Connections